 We have lots of online material and activities for you to do and access from home.
-Explore the IMMA Collection Online with over 3,500 artworks; view artworks with IMMA Screen an online screening series presenting film and video works from the Collection; make art with Explorer at Home and our Teens at Home art projects; join our live talks; watch our exhibition videos; read our online magazine and lots more.
+Explore the IMMA Collection Online with over 3,500 artworks; make art with Explorer at Home and our Teens at Home art projects; join our live talks; watch our exhibition videos; read our online magazine and lots more.

 While the galleries are currently closed some of our upcoming online activities for you to access from home include:

-Fri 6 November – Armchair Azure a free online experience designed for people living with dementia and their families and friends.
+Armchair Azure, a free online experience designed for people living with dementia and their families and friends.
 During Armchair Azure, you will explore a selection of artwork from IMMA’s Collection with a facilitator who has received special training in dementia-inclusive arts programming.
 Armchair Azure is facilitated online via Zoom.

-Although our Paula Rego exhibition remains closed you can read about her extraordinary life in our new Magazine article Paula Rego, a life between Lisbon and London by Patricia Brennan.
+Although our Paula Rego exhibition remains closed you can read about her extraordinary life in our recent Magazine articles Paula Rego, a life between Lisbon and London and Paula Rego: Empathy is a Moral Force by Patricia Brennan.

 The following is a comprehensive guide to help you access all our online activities, please check back regularly as we add more content regularly.

 We wish everyone well and to stay safe.